SOLVED! Roomba Error 19 issue [5 possible Fixes]

 Step 2: Clean the charging connectors

-💡 Check Also: Why does Roomba Charging Dock Light goes off?
+💡 Check Also: Why does the Roomba Charging Dock Light go off?

 Step 3: Remove any obstacles from its path